Uganda 1904 I Rep. of the Congo 2019

 The series “Blind Snake” deals with the western perspective on Africa, as well as stereotypes of both sides based on original photographs of the former African explorer and hunter, Rudolf Grauer, which were taken between 1904 and 1906.

 Grauer’s first trips to Africa brought him to North Africa and Egypt, then to Uganda, which he first visited as a kind of reconnaissance tour for his planned hunting expedition.
-While his main interest in the venture initially lay in the acquisition of hunting trophies, his ambitions soon turned to serious research.
+While his main interest in the venture initially lay in the acquisition of hunting trophies, his ambitions soon turned into serious research.
 He began collecting birds and he was the first to climb the Ruwenzori to the watershed at 4,800 m.

 In his three expeditions between 1907 and 1911 to East and Central Africa, he collected a total of 14,000 avian species, more than 1,000 mammals, around 50,000 insects and more than 4,000 amphibians and reptiles.* Among them many new discoveries, such as the blind snake “Lake Tanganyika gracile blind snake “ zoologically named after him, Letheobia graueri, Grauer’s graceful blind snake.

-The question that arose again and again in analyzing his photographs - to date, was, to what extent has our present perspective changed in comparison to that 120 years ago? has it ever changed?
+The question that arose again and again in analyzing his photographs - to date - was to what extent has our present perspective changed in comparison to that 120 years ago? has it ever changed?

 * Christa Riedl-Dorn, Hsg.
 Wilfried Seipel: Die Entdeckung der Welt.
 Die Welt der Entdeckungen. Österreichische Sammler, Forscher und Abenteurer.
 Skira Verlag, Wien, 2002.